Jenifer29b/Dom-codes/README.md

-"# Dom-codes"
+# Dom-codes

-// Day 1 - Dom Introduction
+Day 1 - Dom Introduction
   1.index.html contains the code about the selecting the dom content by using various methods [getElementById,getElementsByClassname,getElementsByTagname]